shundhammer/qdirstat/README.md

     key.
 The scroll bar will make the underlying Qt widget go through every single entry in turn, and that will take a while (it will eventually become responsive again, though).

+    _Update 2019-04-12: This is now no longer an issue; using `uniformRowHeights` fixed that._

   - Implemented [GitHub Issue #90](https://github.com/shundhammer/qdirstat/issues/90):